WemXPro/documentation/developers/services.md

     }
 ```

 The meta data references information regarding the service.
-Such as its display name, author and version. wemx_version specifies the wemx version this service supports.
+Such as its display name, author, version and wemx_version, where wemx_version specifies the wemx version this service supports.

 ## Config